TL;DR -> I care about timeless design—both asthetic and functional, and draft positive and engaging user experiences.

 Like a lot of developers, I started by designing and building websites ages ago using Photoshop and Dreamweaver.
 I didn’t go to school for design or engineering and honestly didn’t think I’d be doing it for very long.
 I fell into project after project because people needed help with their websites and I was kind of good at it.
 I learned new skills and technologies only as needed.
 It was the lazy approach.

-My sorta-niche in the web design industry was that I designed and programmed everything from scratch when a lot of other people were using templates.
+My niche in the web design industry was that I designed and programmed everything from scratch when a lot of other people were using templates.
 Initially, I built static HTML sites with minimal CSS and JS, and slowly learned how to build my own templates using Wordpress and PHP.
 If a client wanted something, I usually said yes and learned how to do it.
 I learned complex interactions, styling, form submissions, and how to build plugins.

 The more I learned, the more people wanted to me to do weird shit.
 For example, while living in Denver, I learned how to write ActionScript and use Flash just to make epic spash screens.
 Remember those?
 I also built an interactive video player where people could purchase products right inside the videos they were watching–an interesting concept that still hasn’t seen the light of day.

 For the past few years I’ve been working remotely and semi-remotely as a freelance developer in Sonoma County, Petaluma, and San Francisco, California.
 I’ve been a prototyper, maintainer, pinch hitter, architect, and leader.
 I’ve designed a few things and built many things.
-I still have so much to learn about software engineering and spend a good chunk of time studying computer science and programming.
+I still have so much to learn about software engineering and spend a good chunk of time studying computer science, programming, and mathematics.
 It’s a never ending, bottomless, and sometimes stinky pit of learning and I think that’s why I like it so much.